hurshkarkhanis/moderate_states_of_america/README.md

 I got my data from the [MIT Election Lab](https://electionlab.mit.edu/data). **Since COVID-19 has slowed down this year's 2020 Presidential Election and the data isn't finalized yet, I worked with 2016 Presidential Election data.**

-The data has election results county by county, listing the FIPS code (unique code to identify any county in the US), state name, number of Hillary Clinton votes, number of Donald Trump votes, and number of 'other' votes (Third [arty candidates or write-ins).
+The data has election results county by county, listing the FIPS code (unique code to identify any county in the US), state name, number of Hillary Clinton votes, number of Donald Trump votes, and number of 'other' votes (Third party candidates or write-ins).

 I added columns for Democratic percentage, Republican percentage, and Other percentage, to better suit the colorscale on my plot (below).